barumau/pandunia/english/106_numbe.md

 **un da kilo fen**
 – one of thousand parts, a permille, (1‰)

-Fractions are connected to with
+Fractions are connected to the noun with
 **da**
 ('of').